-The default position is with the LOW speed motor wire on the G terminal.
-In certain circumstances, it may be necessary to move the continuous fan speed to a different speed.
-However, doing so results in higher than normal electrical energy usage and electric utility bills.
+The default position is with the dip switches in the G position and the LOW speed motor wire on the G terminal.
+In certain circumstances, it may be necessary to move the continuous fan speed to a different speed tap.
+However, doing so is not recommended since it will result in higher than normal electrical energy usage and higher than normal electric utility bills.